susumuota/kaggleenv/README.md

 ![gcp_notebook_2](https://user-images.githubusercontent.com/1632335/115653237-c7911600-a369-11eb-88b1-db382a1f997e.png)

 - Wait for around 20-30 minutes to start up the VM instance.
 I guess it's because of `docker pull`.
 If you choose GPU type: `None`, it takes a few minutes.
+Check the console logs at [here](https://console.cloud.google.com/logs/).

 ### Connect to the VM instance